bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Styles.css after optimized a bit." />
 </p>

-And then we&apos;ve got a few helper classes down here that will be using hidden to set elements to display, not visible to display block and visually hidden.
+<p>And then we&apos;ve got a few helper classes down here that will be using
+hidden to set elements to display, not visible to display block and visually hidden.
 Which is going to be the opacity and that&apos;s what gets animated down.
 So you&apos;ll see how this all works in the JavaScript.
 But